samueljmurray/docs/timber-concepts/log-event-json-schema/events/sql-query.md

 *Note: Our [libraries](/languages) integrate with frameworks and libraries to log this event automatically.*

-The `sql_query` event resresents a SQL query being issued from within your application.
+The `sql_query` event represents a SQL query being issued from within your application.

 ## Example JSON Structure